Dana Brunetti: Personal life

 Brunetti's mother left his father, Ron Brunetti, a U.S. Postal Service mail carrier, when Brunetti was a baby.
 He has a stepmother, Joanne, a sister, Carla, a credit union employee in Pennsylvania; and three brothers: Brian, a helicopter pilot for Presidential Airways based in Afghanistan; Erik, a Los Angeles–based artist and designer who created the FUCT line of street wear clothing; and Alex, who works for an ophthalmologist in Kentucky.

 When Brunetti turned 18 he spent two weeks in hospital and almost lost an eye water skiing when the ski rope snapped.
 Around the same time he discovered in a family counseling session that his biological mother had left his father for another woman.

+Brunetti is the nephew of John C. Dvorak.

 He went onto have a long-term relationship with costume designer Johanna Argan from prior to 2005 which ended amicably in 2013.
 The couple have a daughter, born on October 10, 2012.
 In 2014, he dated actress Kristin Chenoweth.

 Brunetti is currently engaged to former model and intellectual property lawyer, Alexandra Pakzad, daughter of the late fashion designer Bijan Pakzad.